 By identifying methods and means for implementing ambitious and visionary strategies for digital and online cultural content, the Government of Canada will enable diversified revenue streams, increased public/private partnerships, development of digital markets, job creation, economic growth and stability, and equal access to creativity and innovation by and for Canadians.
-This in turn will ensure continued and increased innovation in the sector, leading to greater employment and productivity within the arts sector for years to come.
-It will further help position Canada as a world leader in the digital economy.
+This in turn will ensure continued and increased innovation in the sector, positioning Canada as a world leader in the digital economy and leading to greater employment and productivity within the arts sector for years to come.